The Structural Complexity of Matrix-Vector Multiplication: Introduction

-Beyond speedups due to improving hardware accelerators, practitioners have made tremendous progress in accelerating the computation of matrix-vector products through heuristics that run in $\mathrm{nnz}(\mM)$ (the number of non-zero entries of $\mM$) worst-case time, but which are much faster in practice.
-This has led to speedups in training graph neural networks \citep{alves2024acceleratinggraphneuralnetworks} and other learning algorithms \citep{floros2024algebraicvertexorderingsparse}.
+Beyond speedups due to improved hardware, practitioners have made tremendous progress in accelerating the computation of matrix-vector products through heuristics that run in $\mathrm{nnz}(\mM)$ (the number of non-zero entries of $\mM$) worst-case time, but which are much faster in practice.
+This has led to speedups in training GNNs \citep{alves2024acceleratinggraphneuralnetworks} and other algorithms \citep{floros2024algebraicvertexorderingsparse}. \looseness=-1

-While practitioners have had success in accelerating the computation of matrix vector products, from a theory perspective there are substantial lower bounds. \cite{GronlundAL15} showed that any $\mathrm{poly}(n)$-space data structure for arbitrary matrix-vector multiplication over sufficiently large fields (such as $\R$) require $\Omega(n^2/\log n)$ time.
-In particular, any ``generic'' algorithm that does not make assumptions about the specific field needs $\Omega(n^2/\log n)$ time.
+Conversely, from a theory perspective there are substantial lower bounds. \cite{GronlundAL15} showed that any $\mathrm{poly}(n)$-space data structure for matrix-vector multiplication over sufficiently large fields (for instance, $\R$) require $\Omega(n^2/\log n)$ time.
 This quadratic lower bound was also proven for arithmetic circuits \citep{FrandsenHM01}.
 While these are worst-case lower bounds, they also hold for the average case \citep{HenzingerLS22}.
 The only non-trivial upper bounds beating quadratic time are over the Boolean semi-ring (i.e., $\{0,1\}$ with $x\oplus y=\min(1, x+y)$).
-Here, the famous mailman algorithm \citep{LIBERTY2009179} achieves $O(n^2/\log n)$ runtime.
-In a line of work that reduced the problem to finding neighborhoods in a graph and smaller algebraic products, this query complexity was improved to $O(n^2/\log^2 n)$ \citep{10.5555/1283383.1283490} and $O(n^{2-o(1)})$ \citep{10.5555/3039686.3039828,ChakrabortyKL18,abboud2024newgraphdecompositionscombinatorial}.
-However, none of these algorithms are truly subquadratic, i.e., $O(n^{2-\epsilon})$ for some constant $\epsilon>0$.
+In a line of works that reduced the problem to finding neighborhoods in a graph and smaller algebraic products, this query complexity was improved to $O(n^2/\log^2 n)$ \citep{LIBERTY2009179,10.5555/1283383.1283490} and $O(n^{2-o(1)})$ \citep{10.5555/3039686.3039828,ChakrabortyKL18,abboud2024newgraphdecompositionscombinatorial}.
+However, none of these algorithms are truly subquadratic, i.e., $O(n^{2-\epsilon})$ for some constant $\epsilon>0$. \looseness=-1